Shell cuts spending in U.S. to lower shale exposure

 JOB CUTS

-Shell, which is already selling more than 700,000 acres of U.S. shale assets, said it will cut permanent staff and contractors in North American onshore oil and gas exploration by 30 percent.
+Shell, which is already selling more than 700,000 acres of U.S. shale assets, said it will cut permanent staff and contractors in U.S. onshore oil and gas exploration by 30 percent.
+It was not immediately clear how many people would be affected.

-The intent is to reduce headcount this year by about 400 Shell staff to about 1,400 people, many of whom will be redeployed to higher priority projects, a Shell spokeswoman said.
-The number of contractors working in this area for Shell is smaller than the number of permanent staffers, she added.

 The company last year lost $900 million in its upstream Americas unit.